natetan/warrior/README.md

 - `spank`: Spanks someone.
 - `trash`: Someone here is trash, and it's not me.
 - `vma`: Someone does not know how to run vMA effectively.
+- `wanted`: You aren't wanted.
+None of us are wanted!